aninditarath/aninditarath/README.md

 Hello!
 I’m Anindita Rath, a QA Automation Engineer with over 10 years of experience in the IT industry.
 I’ve worked across diverse domains including enterprise mobility, telecom, and cloud platforms, contributing to both MNCs and product-based companies.
 My focus is on building reliable, scalable, and efficient test automation solutions that ensure product quality at every stage.

-My toolkit includes **Selenium, Appium, RestAssured, Postman, TestNG,** **JUnit**, Python, **Java**, and along with CI/CD tools like **Jenkins, Maven, and Git**.
+My toolkit includes **Selenium, Appium, RestAssured, Postman, TestNG,** **JUnit**, **Java**, and along with CI/CD tools like **Jenkins, Maven, and Git**.
 I’ve also explored emerging areas like AI-powered testing and visual validation techniques to enhance coverage and user experience.

 I strongly believe that testing goes beyond scripts—it's about clean code, domain understanding, and user empathy.
 Outside of my technical work, I’m a blogger, poet, and open mic performer, always seeking creative ways to express ideas and share knowledge.